towhee-io/towhee-docs/docs/developer-guides/framework/DAG-details.md

 All the representations are inherited from a base representation class called `BaseRepr`, which covers some mutual functions such as load and verification.

 Towhee provides several ways of loading the representations.
-Users can either load the components either from a YAML file(both local file and remote file) or a YAML file pre-loaded as a string.
+Users can either load the components from a YAML file(both local file and remote file) or a YAML file pre-loaded as a string.

 Towhee will automatically check the validity of the given information.
 All the components have some must-have information.
 If users want to contribute their own pipelines or operators, please refer to [YAML example](https://hub.towhee.io/towhee/image-embedding-pipeline-template/src/branch/main/image_embedding_pipeline_template.yaml).